Vietnam.vn - Nền tảng quảng bá Việt Nam

 Each flower has a different meaning, but in general, playing with flowers on Tet brings the family luck, peace, and happiness in the new year.

-More than decoration
+More than just decoration

 Smile like the Ngau flower,

-The head scarf looks like a lotus flower.
+The headscarf resembles a lotus flower.

 Yellow stamens, white flowers, green leaves,

 In the old days, gardeners did not sell decorative flowers.
-Flowers were also cut from branches and sold for the purpose of offering as votive offerings.
+Flowers were cut from branches and sold for the purpose of offering as votive offerings.
 Because of their love of beauty, people often grew their own flowers.
 They built a special yard to grow ornamental plants, including flowers.
 These “gardens” were usually a small pond or small water tank, with a miniature mountain in the middle, surrounded by flower pots on terracotta pedestals.

 Orchids are a must-have in the garden of connoisseurs, as these flowers are said to represent the nobility of traditional scholars and the pure nature of women.
-Some prefer the White Pearl Orchid for its delicate and delicate fragrance.
+Some people prefer the White Pearl Orchid for its delicate and delicate fragrance.

-Personal philosophies
+Private philosophies

 Other flowers also have their own meanings in the philosophy of flower growers.
 Chrysanthemum, the flower of Autumn, symbolizes politeness, is associated with noble appearance and gives off a gentle fragrance.